Law Enforcement Memorial & Museum

 Albert Einstein Memorial, 22nd Street and Constitution Avenue NW

-In a grove of holly and elm trees at the southwest corner of the National Academy of Science grounds, you'll find this dear memorial displaying the slouching figure of brilliant scientist, great thinker, and peace activist Albert Einstein.
-He sits slightly bent and sideways, upon a granite bench, leaning on one hand and holding in the other a bronze sheet of paper on which are written mathematical equations for which he is famous.
+In a grove of holly and elm trees at the southwest corner of the National Academy of Sciences grounds (22nd St. and Constitution Ave.
+NW), you’ll find this dear memorial displaying the slouching figure of brilliant scientist, great thinker, and peace activist Albert Einstein.
+He sits slightly bent and sideways upon a granite bench, leaning on one hand and holding in the other a bronze sheet of paper on which are written mathematical equations for which he is famous.
 At his feet is a celestial map.
 His gaze looks worn and warm.
-The statue measures 12 feet in height and weighs 4 tons, yet children cannot resist crawling upon it and leaning up against this man.
+The statue measures 12 feet in height and weighs 4 tons, yet children cannot resist crawling up on it and leaning against this man.